 - In The Simpsons:

-- The first four Treehouse of Horror episodes utilize a Framing Device, but only the third (The Simpsons throwing a Halloween party) and fourth (Bart hosting a Night Gallery) episodes end without concluding their own frame stories.
+- The first four Treehouse of Horror episodes utilize a framing device, but the third (the Simpsons throwing a Halloween party) and fourth (Bart hosting a Night Gallery) episodes end without concluding their own frame stories.

 - In season 17, "The Wettest Stories Ever Told", while the Simpsons are waiting for their meals at the Frying Dutchman, a seafood restaurant, Marge, Bart, and Homer each tell a story with a nautical theme.
 The episode ends at the end of Homer's story and we don't see the Simpsons at the conclusion of the story.

-- Spongebob Squarepants has the SpongeBob's Runaway Roadtrip episodes, also known as the vacation miniseries.
+- SpongeBob SquarePants has the SpongeBob's Runaway Roadtrip episodes, also known as the vacation miniseries.
 Each episode begins with the same framing device of a character showing pictures of a vacation they were on, leading to a Whole Episode Flashback.
-However, the framing device for each epiosde is not revisited at the end, nor are they acknowledged in the other episodes.
+However, the framing device for each episode is not revisited at the end, nor are they acknowledged in the other episodes.

 - The Teen Titans Go! episode "Video Game References" starts with the Titans entering simulations to test their skills, but the episode ends as soon as Robin's simulation ends.

 - Justified in Bojack Horseman season 4 episode 9.
 The episode starts with Princess Carolyn's great great great grand-daughter Ruthie telling her class about her famous ancestor.
 As the story goes darker and darker (she has a miscarriage, learns her assistant plotted to stab her in the back and that a precious family heirloom is fake, and breaks up with her boyfriend) Ruthie assures that it has a Happy Ending.
 At the end Princess Carolyn tells Bojack that she imagines her hypothetical descendant telling stories about her when she feels down to convince herself that everything is going to be fine, even though its completely fake.